 Lease or Buy?
 What's Important to You?
 What Are Your Priorities?

 It's personal.
 All of us have different personal styles, objectives, and priorities — in cars, life, and in finances.
 Car lease-versus-buy decisions must be made with your own lifestyle and priorities in mind.
 What's right for one person can be totally wrong for another.

-BUY - If you don't mind higher monthly payments at first, like holding on to your cars, prefer to build up some trade-in or resale value (equity), enjoy the idea of having ownership of your car, like paying off your loan and being payment-free for a while, don't mind the unexpected cost of repairs after warranty has expired, drive more than average miles, prefer to drive your cars for years to spread out the cost, like to customize your cars, might have lifestyle or job changes in the near future, and don't like the risk of possible lease-end charges then you should buy.
+BUY - If you don't mind higher monthly payments at first, like owning your your cars for more than 2-3 years, prefer to build up some trade-in or resale value (equity), enjoy the idea of having ownership of your car, like paying off your loan and being payment-free for a while, don't mind the unexpected cost of repairs after warranty has expired, drive more than average miles, prefer to drive your cars for years to spread out the cost, like to customize your cars, or you might have lifestyle or job changes in the near future then you should BUY.

 Another Way to Lease — A Better Cheaper Leasing Alternative

 The single best way to drive a late model car at the lowest possible cost is to take over someone's existing car lease.
 It's less expensive than buying and less expensive than taking out a new lease.
 You avoid all the up-front hassles, negotiations, and fees.

 Most existing car leases were taken out months ago when car manufacturers were offering incredible money-losing lease deals and very low monthly payments.
 Many people who took those great lease deals now need to get out after losing a job or suffering other financial distress.
 Most lease companies allow those leases to be transferred to someone else by simply paying a small transfer fee.